create-go-app/cli/README.md

 cgapp create
 ```

-Okay, it works!
 Next, open the generated Ansible inventory file (called `hosts.ini`) and fill in the variables according to your server configuration.
 Now you are ready to **automatically deploy** the project on the remote server:

 ```bash
 cgapp deploy